The New Museum presents the first major solo museum exhibition in the United States of the work of artist Chris Ofili.

 Ofili’s early paintings from the ’90s were created using his signature layering of materials, including paint, resin, glitter, and elephant dung, a material he first collected during an art study trip to Zimbabwe in 1992.
 The exhibition brings together twelve of his canvases from this period, which combine spectacularly rendered psychedelic surfaces with provocative imagery from a staggering array of cultural sources and assemble a cast of characters including religious figures, political and cultural icons from across history, and imaginary heroes.
 From this early period, Ofili established an approach to painting that is both seductive and rigorously historical.
-After moving to Trinidad from London in 2005, Ofili’s work took a new direction and prompted “The Blue Rider” series, which takes its name from the early twentieth-century artist group who sought spirituality by connecting visual art with music.
-Since then, over the past several years, Ofili has gone on to create a number of large blue paintings.
+After moving to Trinidad from London in 2005, Ofili’s work took a new direction and prompted “The Blue Rider” series, which takes its name from the early twentieth-century artist group that sought spirituality by connecting visual art with music.
+Since then, Ofili has gone on to create a number of large blue paintings.
 For this exhibition, nine of these works are brought together for the first time in an architectural environment designed by the artist.
 Composed in dark hues of blue, this series of paintings evokes the blue light of twilight and the soulfulness of blues music.
 Although rooted in the landscape and culture of Trinidad, Ofili’s blue paintings extend beyond to offer a contemplative approach to history, identity, and ways of seeing.